 Awareness of intellectual property rights protection remains high

-A total of 1 003 members of the public responded to the survey.
-An overwhelming majority (96.1 per cent) of the respondents consider it necessary to protect intellectual property (IP) rights in Hong Kong.
-Most of the respondents shared the view that IP rights protection is instrumental to the development of local creative industries (79.9 per cent) and the overall economic development of Hong Kong (69.1 per cent).
+A total of 1 000 members of the public responded to the survey.
+An overwhelming majority (92.9 per cent) considered it necessary to protect IP rights in Hong Kong.
+Over 87 per cent of them were aware that copyright, trademarks and patents are protected under the laws of Hong Kong.
+Most of the respondents believed that IP rights protection could, in the long run, help attract foreign investments (79.3 per cent) and the development of local creative industries (77.7 per cent).

-Respondents were also asked about their shopping habits in the survey.
-On the channels through which pirated or counterfeit goods were purchased, the most frequently cited sources were physical shops (39.7 per cent), followed by street stalls (31.4 per cent) and online shops (21 per cent).
-When compared with the findings in the 2016 survey, there is a noticeable decrease in respect of physical shops (47.3 per cent in 2016), whereas a significant increase is observed for online shops (9.4 per cent in 2016).
+On the channels through which pirated or counterfeit goods were purchased, physical shops (32.9 per cent) remained the most frequently cited channel, followed by street stalls (32.4 per cent) and online shops/auction sites (24.5 per cent).
+However, when compared with the findings of previous surveys, there has been a declining trend in respect of physical shops (47.3 per cent in 2016) whereas a continuous increase is observed for online shops/auction sites (10.4 per cent in 2016).

-With regard to the use of copyright content, 44.3 per cent of Internet users indicated that they would "definitely" or "possibly" opt for paid online authorised platforms to listen to songs, watch movies online or download songs/movies/computer software/ games/e-books, representing a continuing upward trend since 2008 (21 per cent).
-Meanwhile, 70.2 per cent of respondents agreed that "it is morally wrong to listen to music or watch movies/TV shows online even knowing that they are pirated versions", which is also higher than the past survey result.
+On the attitude of using copyright content, 80.1 per cent of the respondents agreed that "it is morally wrong to listen to music or watch movies/TV shows online knowing that they were pirated versions", which is noticeably higher than the percentage in the 2018 survey (70.2 per cent).